CATEGORY WINNERS ANNOUNCEMENT

 THE BRIEF & DELIVERABLES

-You are asked to use leather as the inspiration for a single item, either clothing, shoes or accessories, that uses leather for more than 50% of the item and that captures one or more of the facets of leather from beauty and versatility to strength and durability.
+You are asked to use leather as the inspiration for a single item, either clothing, footwear or accessories, using leather at least 50% of the item and where possible other natural materials.
+Furs and exotic skins are not permitted.
+We would like your piece to capture one or more of the facets of leather, from beauty and versatility to strength and durability.

 Entries should include all these elements -

-1 – Mood Boards & Inspiration - minimum 2 pages
+1 – Storyboards & Inspiration - minimum 2 pages

 2 - Sketches, Flats, Technical Specs, and One Final Design Drawing (the item does not need to be physically made - the winner’s design will be professionally made.)